Learn about home loan tenure and get tips to choose the best option from top lenders on Bajaj Markets.

 20 Years |

-You can choose a maximum home loan tenure of up to 30 years.
+You can choose a maximum home loan tenure of up to 32 years on Bajaj Markets.

 Yes, most lenders offer you the option of changing your home loan tenure based on your financial situation and creditworthiness.
-You must contact your lender and request to change the tenure.
+You can contact your lender and request to change the tenure.

 Yes, most home loan lenders allow you to prepay your loan before the original tenure.
 However, you may need to pay foreclosure or prepayment charges.
-If you choose to repay your loan earlier, you can save on interest and lower your tenure.
+If you choose to repay your loan earlier, you can save on interest and reduce your loan tenure.

 You may get lower interest rates if you choose to take a home loan with a longer tenure.
 Additionally, another advantage is that your EMI amount is lower as well.